 Chinh Q. Le

 Chinh Q. Le is Legal Aid’s Legal Director.
-In that capacity, he oversees, manages, and provides leadership for the organization’s legal program, which includes roughly 40 lawyers, legal fellows, and loaned associates, and five legal assistants/intake coordinators.
+In that capacity, he oversees the organization’s legal program, which includes nearly 50 lawyers, fellows, and loaned associates, and five legal assistants/intake coordinators.
 Chinh currently serves on the Steering Committee of the D.C.
-Consortium of Legal Services Providers (and was Co-Chair from September 2013 to August 2016), as a member of the Board of Directors of the Washington Council of Lawyers, and on the Advisory Board of the D.C.
+Consortium of Legal Services Providers (and was Co-Chair from 2013 to 2016), the Board of Directors of the Washington Council of Lawyers, the PART Advisory Committee of the D.C.
+Bar Pro Bono Center, and the Advisory Board of the D.C.
 Community Legal Interpreter Bank.
-From 2011 to 2013, he served in the leadership of the ABA Section of Litigation as Co-Chair of the Access to Justice Task Force.
-He has also been on the faculty of the Shriver Center’s Affirmative Litigation Training and the advisory committee of its Racial Justice Training Institute.
+From 2011 to 2013, he was Co-Chair of the Access to Justice Task Force of the ABA Section of Litigation.
+He has also served on the faculty of the Sargent Shriver National Center on Poverty Law’s Affirmative Litigation Training and the advisory committee of its Racial Justice Training Institute.

 Immediately prior to joining Legal Aid in July 2011, Chinh was the Director of the Division on Civil Rights in the Office of the New Jersey Attorney General, where he led the state’s enforcement of state and federal civil rights and family leave laws.
 Between 2001 and 2006, he served as assistant counsel at the NAACP Legal Defense & Educational Fund, Inc., in New York, New York, the first two years as a Skadden Fellow.
 Chinh spent the 2008-2009 academic year as a practitioner-in-residence at Seton Hall Law School and an adjunct associate research scholar at Columbia Law School, where he was affiliated with the Center for Institutional and Social Change.
 He has also worked as a litigation associate at Jenner & Block LLP.